craigthelinguist/graph-drawer/README.md

 This program began as my personal homework-solver.
 I had two classes that touched on graphing algorithms and found it tedious having to work out by-hand what the solution to a particular instance of the problem might be, so wrote a few programs to do a couple of the common algorithms for me.
 In July 2014 I brought those programs together and started working on them to make a genuine learning aide.

+You may freely copy, edit, and distribute this program per the GPL 3.0 licence: http://www.gnu.org/copyleft/gpl.html

 Working On
 ==========
 - Moving cut vertices/articulation points and A* algorithms to the refactored version.